 The Individuals with Disabilities Education Act (IDEA), the Federal law concerning the education of students with disabilities, requires schools to provide you, the parents of a child with a disability, with a notice containing a full explanation of the procedural safeguards available under IDEA and U.S. Department of Education regulations.
+Part B of IDEA is the federal law that sets forth the requirements for special education for students ages 3 through 21 inclusive.

-A copy of this notice must be given to you only one time a school year, except that a copy must also be given to you:
+A copy of this notice must be given to you only one time during the school year, except that a copy must also be given to you on the following occasions:

-- (1) upon initial referral or your request for evaluation; - (2) upon receipt of your first State complaint under 34 CFR §§300.151 through 300.153 and upon receipt of your first due process complaint under §300.507 in a school year; - (3) when a decision is made to take a disciplinary action against your child that constitutes a change of placement; and - (4) upon your request.
+- (1) Initial referral or your request for evaluation; - (2) Receipt of your first State complaint under 34 CFR §§300.151 through 300.153; - (3) Receipt of your first due process complaint under §300.507 in a school year; - (4) Disciplinary action against your child that constitutes a change of placement; and - (5) Parent request.
 [34 CFR §300.504(a)]